 Selected Rostrum Articles by Dr. Michael Hutchins

-Dr. Michael Hutchins, who passed away suddenly in early 2018, contributed significantly to the life of the MGS.
+Dr. Michael Hutchins, who passed away suddenly in early 2018, contributed significantly to the recent life of the MGS.

 Michael, a renowned expert in wildlife management and conservation, took on many important roles in support of

 the club.
 In particular, he was a mainstay for the MGS newsletter, writing many fine articles over the years.

 These articles often gave informative accounts of his fossil hunting trips or his visits to natural history museums.